poupouxios/All-onboard/README.md

 # All-onboard
 Hack Manchester App 2015.
+I built the iOS app where my other 2 collegaues prepared the back end API in Elixir Phoenix Framework.
 The app was on the 3 finalists of rentalcars.com and on the 3 finalists of The Barclays/Rise Challenge.
 We won the competition of The Barclays/Rise Challenge.

 # Description